kukuu/Microservice-NodeJS/README.md

 Demanding that every single developer in the company learn the intricacies of maintaining Puppet configuration for all their services would have been impractical and more than a little cruel.

+### Addressing Drawbacks & Architecting with API Gateways

-Extended read -  ''' This pattern has the following drawbacks'''  here https://github.com/kukuu/AGILITY
+See section '' This pattern has the following drawbacks ''  here https://github.com/kukuu/AGILITY